10 Creative Ideas for Remote Team Building That Break the Ice

 1. Zoom Background Roulette

-Pick a theme like “last meal on Earth,” “dream vacation,” or “favorite villain.”
-Everyone sets a virtual background, and the team guesses the story behind it.
-No pressure to explain—just share and let the chaos unfold.
+Pick a theme—"last meal on Earth," "dream vacation," or "favorite villain"—and have everyone set a virtual background that matches.
+The team guesses the story behind each one.

 2. Two-Minute Story Time